 Early Detection

-Adolescent Idiopathic Scoliosis (AIS) often develops and progresses during the most rapid time of growth, typically between ages 10-15 years.
+Adolescent Idiopathic Scoliosis (AIS) often develops and progresses during the most rapid time of growth, typically between ages 10 and 15.

-AIS Scoliosis can be genetic, but many AIS patients don’t have a family history.
-However, many signs and symptoms can help parents detect scoliosis in their children earlier.
+While AIS Scoliosis can have a genetic component, many patients don’t have a family history.
+However, various signs and symptoms can help parents detect scoliosis in their children early.
 ScoliScreen is an online tool developed to help raise awareness of scoliosis.
 Please consult your doctor if you have any questions.

-Adams’ forward bend test is an easy and reliable way to detect scoliosis in the early stage.
-Some middle school nurses perform Adams’ bend test annually, and pediatricians often perform the same test during adolescents’ annual checkups.
-Because scoliosis can progress rapidly during a growth spurt, some children may have curves that go from mild to severe in less than a year.
-Parents should, therefore, perform the Adams’ bend test on their adolescents more frequently at home.
+The Adams’ forward bend test is an easy and reliable way to detect scoliosis in its early stage.
+Some middle school nurses perform the Adams’ bend test annually, and pediatricians often include the test in adolescents’ annual checkups.
+Given that scoliosis can progress rapidly during a growth spurt, some children may progress to severe scoliosis without being noticed between annual check-ups.
+Therefore, parents should consider performing the Adams’ bend test on their adolescents every few months at home.

 Cobb Angle

-Cobb angle is considered the most important measurement to determine and track the progression of scoliosis.
+The Cobb angle is considered as the most important measurement to determine and monitor the progression of scoliosis.
 It measures the angles formed from the upper and lower end vertebral endplate lines on x-rays.

-Patients having a cobb angle of fewer than 10 degrees don't have scoliosis but rather a minor spinal asymmetry.
-Patients with a cobb angle greater than 10 degrees have scoliosis.
+Individuals with a Cobb angle under 10 degrees do not have scoliosis but rather a minor spinal asymmetry.
+Those with a cobb angle surpassing 10 degrees are considered to have scoliosis.

 ATR (Angle of Trunk Rotation)

-Scoliosis is a three-dimensional spinal deformity, and the Cobb Angle often only reveals the lateral deformation of the spine.
-The angle of Trunk Rotation (ATR) can measure sagittal deformity.
-In the Adams Forward Bend Test, doctors can use a scoliometer or mobile applications like SpineScreen developed by the Shriners Hospitals for Children to calculate the ATR.
-A degree of 7 or more is often a threshold for scoliosis diagnosis.
+Scoliosis is a three-dimensional spinal deformity, and while the Cobb Angle primarily indicates lateral deformation, the Angle of Trunk Rotation (ATR) is crucial for assessing sagittal deformity.
+During the Adams Forward Bend Test, doctors can employ tools like a scoliometer or mobile applications such as SpineScreen by the Shriners Hospitals for Children to calculate ATR.
+Typically, a degree of 7 or more serves as a threshold for diagnosing scoliosis.

 Treatment Options

-Doctors and patients often decide on treatment plans based on the skeletal maturity, cobb angle, and progression risk.
+Doctors and patients often determine treatment plans based on factors such as skeletal maturity, Cobb angle, and the risk of progression.

 Monitoring

-Most patients with mild scoliosis (10-24 degrees) don’t need medical intervention except regular monitoring with x-rays and ATR measurements from the Adams' forward bend test.
+Most patients with mild scoliosis (10-24 degrees) don’t typically require medical intervention, except for regular monitoring with X-rays and ATR measurements from the Adams' forward bend test.

 Bracing